AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        use Week;
        --  Make every entity of the Week package directly visible. begin
-       for D in Week.Days loop
+       for D in Days loop
        --       ^ Reference to Week.Days enum type
           Put_Line  -- Put_Line comes from Ada.Text_IO.
             ("Workload for day " & Days'Image (D)